15 Best Things to Do in Bradenton (FL)

 Sporting more coastline than just about any other state except Alaska, it’s not surprising that the Sunshine State has such a rich nautical history, and there’s no better place to take it all in when in the area than the Florida Maritime Museum in Cortez.

-The museum sits on nearly five acres and includes an old schoolhouse building that’s more than 100 years old.
+The museum sits on nearly five acres and is housed in an historic schoolhouse building more than 100 years old.

 The museum’s exhibits touch on pleasure boating, commercial fishing, and maritime transportation, and covers a vast block of time stretching back hundreds of years to when Florida wasn’t even a state.